mongodb/docs-realm/source/includes/rql.rst

 Realm Query Language (RQL) is a string-based query language to constrain searches when retrieving objects from a realm.
-SDK-specific methods pass queries to the Realm query engine, which retrives matching objects from the realm.
+SDK-specific methods pass queries to the Realm query engine, which retrieves matching objects from the realm.

 Queries evaluate a predicate for every object in the collection being queried.
 If the predicate resolves to ``true``, the results collection includes the object.